All postsPost

 What an "average" driver should look like

-The most reliable amateur dataset comes from Arccos.
-They have over 180 million tracked driver swings from real rounds, segmented by handicap, age and gender.
+The best amateur dataset I've found is Arccos.
+They've got over 180 million driver swings tracked from actual rounds, split out by handicap, age and gender.
+So not range numbers off a perfect lie with nothing on the line, real golf.
 The headline:

 • Average male amateur: 93 mph club speed, 215 yards total